emmo-repo/EMMOntoPy/ontopy/ontokit/README.md

 # Implementation notes for the Ontology Toolkit (ontokit)
-This sub-directory include python modules implementing ontokit tool.
+This sub-directory includes python modules implementing the ontokit tool.

 The main tool is implemented in `tools/ontokit`.
 It simply defines the general options and imports the arguments from each sub-command.

-Each sub-command will be implemented its own module.
+Each sub-command will be implemented in its own module.
 These sub-command modules should at least define two functions (with `<subcmd>` replaced with the name of the sub-command):